Choose Park Lane | Community Coalition

 Future Growth & Stability

-Park Lane’s enrollment base is projected to remain steady compared to Granite.
+Park Lane’s enrollment base is projected to remain steady and is already rising.

 It Just Makes More sense